ADPer0705/my_notes/computerScience/Cybersecurity/NETWORKING/Network_Services/DNS.md

 	- You can use multiple subdomains split with periods to create longer names, such as `jupiter.server.tryhackme.com` but the length must be kept to 253 characters or less
 	- There is no limit to the number of subdomains you can create for you domain

+---

 # DNS Records
 DNS relies on different types of records to manage the translation of domain names :
 - *A (Address) Record*
 	- Maps a domain name to an IPv4 address
+	- 'A' stands for address
 - *AAAA Record*
 	- Maps a domain name to an IPv6 address
+	- 'AAAA' since four times storage space is required as the address is four times as long
 - *CNAME (Canonical Name) Record*
 	- Alias for one domain to another
 		- e.g. TryHackMe's online shop has the subdomain `store.tryhackme.com` which returns a CNAME record `shops.shopify.com`